vijeta-1709/Learning-SQL/README.md

 parts_assembly table contains all parts currently in production, each at varying stages of the assembly process.
 An unfinished part is one that lacks a finish_date.

+Problem 4:
+Assume you're given the table on user viewership categorised by device type where the three types are laptop, tablet, and phone.

+Write a query that calculates the total viewership for laptops and mobile devices where mobile is defined as the sum of tablet and phone viewership.
+Output the total viewership for laptops as laptop_reviews and the total viewership for mobile devices as mobile_views.